 Hochhalter included 15 butterflies hidden throughout the mural.
 Stop by and see how many you can find, and share using #AroundFishers.

 116th Street Tunnel

-Though not completed just yet, the tunnel for the Nickel Plate Trail under 116th Street will be a great place to relax and enjoy downtown Fishers and the trail.
+The tunnel for the Nickel Plate Trail under 116th Street is a great place to relax and enjoy downtown Fishers and the trail.
 With the completion of the tunnel, walkers, runners, and bikers can travel from 106th Street to 146th Street.

 Nickel Plate District

 The Nickel Plate District is a great area to stop along the trail.
 You can enjoy events at the Municipal Complex like the Fishers Farmers’ Market, concerts at the NPD Amphitheatre, and shop at local businesses.

 Nearby is Four Day Ray Brewing, Handel’s Homemade Ice Cream, Greek’s Pizzeria, and more shops and restaurants to enjoy in the Nickel Plate District.
 Soon you’ll be able to cut through traffic and take your bike, walk, or run into downtown to enjoy the NPD.